ld234/health-scout-node/Readme.txt

 	- Request: localhost:PORT/patient/connect/ (POST)
 		- Request body: pracUsername(required), stripeToken(required), goal, conditions, message,...(see model)
 		- Return: the newly created record in PatientDoctorRelation

+NOTE NOTE NOTE: for all Date values sent from front end, make sure the format is YYYY-MM-DD, otherwise the backend will not handle it correctly.